Popular subjects

 Telecommunications engineering

-Telecommunications engineers handle several technical aspects of the exchange of information through different channels as we know it.
+Telecommunications engineers handle several technical aspects of exchanging information through different channels as we know it.
 They design, build and maintain voice communication systems.

 This involves working with components like satellites, fibre optics and data.
 They work across sectors like mobile communication, TV and radio broadcasting and optical networking.